 Best for: Provencal charm and breakfast in the garden

-This charming 24-bedroom hotel set in a 1930s building, is just a couple of blocks from the sea at Juan-les-Pins and feels like a real discovery.
+This charming 24-bedroom and 3-suite hotel set in a 1930s building, is just a couple of blocks from the sea at Juan-les-Pins and feels like a real discovery.
 Tucked away in a very pretty, almost secret, garden it’s delightfully decorated in simple Provençale style, with breakfast served on the terrace.
 There’s a small but pretty pool and a great welcome.

 Le Pre Catelan